IdlingBrainUT/Ohno_iSeq/README.md

 iSeq (or its GPU implementation, `igpu`) automatically extracts 'neural sequences,' which are patterns of neuronal population activity with specific temporal order relationships, from raster data with neuron × time dimensions.
 This program is specifically tuned for analyzing data obtained using calcium imaging techniques.

-For details on the methodology and examples of its applications, please refer to the preprint [](https://doi.org/10.1101/2025.01.16.633469).
+For details on the methodology and examples of its applications, please refer to the [preprint](https://doi.org/10.1101/2025.01.16.633469).

 ## System requirements